LUK34/ASK-DCA/README.md

 - docker node inspect <node id -> this we get from docker node ls>
 - docker node inspect <node id -> this we get from docker node ls> --pretty

- ### Adding Network and publishing ports to Swarm Tasks
+### LAB 21: Adding Network and publishing ports to Swarm Tasks
 - This is like port mapping.
 - docker service rm <service name>

 - Refer `Output 24`